 Once I have started the live stream, I am write a short greeting such as, “Welcome to PGA Live, we hope you experience God’s presence as you watch and participate” This stays up until there is a change in the flow of service.

-During greeting time, I ask those who are in the live stream, to great each other and maybe share where they are viewing from.
+During greeting time, I ask those who are in the live stream, to greet each other and maybe share where they are viewing from.

 During worship, I invite viewers to participate by asking them to share a praise report or to hit the thumbs up or heart icons if a song is ministering to them.

 During the songs I will post scriptures that go along with the songs and will often pin them to the top during this time.